 August 11-12, 2018 schedule: Dance Workshops!

-On August 11 -12, 2018 in Austin, TX, Dance Africa Fest welcomes four distinct African Diaspora dance artists for an in-depth, two-day workshop exploring African, Caribbean and New Orleans’ Second Line as a cultural aesthetic.
+On August 11 - 12, 2018 in Austin, TX, Dance Africa Fest welcomes four distinct African Diaspora dance artists for an in-depth, two-day workshop exploring African, Trinidad and Tobago, Haiti, and New Orleans’ Second Line as a cultural aesthetic.

 Taught by premier artists, these high-energy workshops introduce students to a unique blend of African, Caribbean and Second Line dance traditions, with many classes incorporating live drumming and music performed by some of Austin’s best musicians.
 This dance workshop series is sure to engage and delight students of all ages and levels!

 1/ Michelle N. Gibson | New Orleans, LA, USA.
 Gibson will present her lecture/demo, "The New Orleans Original BuckShop," exploring culture and Diasporic traditions of Black, New Orleans.
 Gibson teaches about the rich Diasporic bloodlines of the Black, New Orleans community focusing on the rooted and embodied traditions clearly noticeable within what she defines as her Second Line Aesthetic.
 The New Orleans Original BuckShop works to honor the culture as a lived experience by creating a platform of the aesthetic and historical relevance becoming a part of the academic conversation as it relates to the African American vernacular, the culture, and social dance forms.